abumq/easyloggingpp/README.md

  * **[Supports hierarchical logging](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#enabledisable-logging)**
     Which means that you can turn different parts of logging on or off depending on the requirements.
 EasyLogging++ uses power of preprocessor directives to allow developers to enable or disable all or certain logs.
 Disabling log will not cause any harm
  * **[Performance tracking](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#performance-tracking)**
- * **Class and Structs Logging**
+ * **STL, Qt and Custom Class' Logging**
-   EasyLogging++ supports logging [libraries' classes, containers](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#c-libraries-logging), and [your own classes](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#logging-your-own-class)
+   EasyLogging++ supports logging [libraries', containers](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#c-libraries-logging), and [your own classes](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#logging-your-own-class)

 ## Getting Started